lvecsey/assetserver/README.md

 The above retrieves the file from /mnt/export/images/samplefile.png and saves it to the current directory as samplefile.png

 In an actual app you could initiate a TCP connection, and run the assetserver protocol to keep the file in memory.
+You can use some of the included files to do this such as gfas_client.h and gfas_client.c